mikitu/go_web_crawler/README.md

     glide install

 #### Build
-A Makefile is provided for easy build the binaries for
+A Makefile is provided for easy build the binaries

     make help